RESEARCH EXPERIENCES FOR UNDERGRADUATES (REU)

 AWARD BANQUET AND GOODBYES

-Immediately following the Research Symposium, students and mentors will attend a luncheon award session where awardees will receive recognition.
+On evening of the Research Symposium, students and mentors will attend a dinner award banquet where awardees will receive recognition.
 A panel from the Department of Atmospheric Sciences independent of the mentors and REALM Mentorship Council will identify posters and presentations of distinction.